-The mission of the Henry Luce III Center for the Arts and Religion at Wesley Theological Seminary is to explore the intersection of art and faith; to encourage dialogue between artists and theologians; to help artists find ways to join their faith and their art; to help local churches discover ways to include the arts as a medium of transformation and hope; and to remind the Church Universal that the arts are intrinsic to the full expression of what it means to be created in the image of God.
+The mission of the Henry Luce III Center for the Arts and Religion at Wesley Theological Seminary is to explore the intersection of art and faith; to encourage dialogue between artists and theologians; to help artists find ways to join their faith and their art; and to help religious communities discover ways to include the arts as a medium of transformation and hope.

-We believe that the arts are a medium of theological expression, integrated into the very fabric of theological education and thus into the life of every local church.
-Whether a course is in biblical interpretation, systematic theology, or pastoral counseling, the arts are invoked not only to illuminate the subject matter, but also as primary evidence of how people in other times and places as well as our own have understood the biblical text, the nature of God, or the complexity of human relationships.
-As our students move from the classroom to other places of ministry, they take what they have learned and experienced with them, using the languages of music, dance, storytelling, drama, literature, visual art, and other forms to enliven the church and the world.
+We believe that the arts offer a profound medium of theological expression and should be integrated into the fabric of theological education.
+Whether a course is in biblical interpretation, systematic theology, or pastoral counseling, the arts are invoked not only to illuminate subject matter, but as evidence of people’s lived religious experiences.
+As our students move from the classroom to other places of ministry and service, they take what they have learned and experienced with them, using the languages of music, dance, storytelling, drama, literature, film, and visual art, to enliven their communities and the world.

-We invite Artists-in-Residence to work and teach in our studio and to show their work in the Dadian Gallery; sponsor exhibitions, lectures, performances, and concerts; work with faculty to design and coordinate courses in visual art, dance, drama, biblical storytelling, music, and literature; and consult with churches and other organizations as they begin to set up their own arts programs.
-Artist-in-Residence program annual application deadline May 15.
+We conduct innovative research at the intersection of religion and the arts; invite Artists-in-Residence to work and teach in our studio; curate exhibitions at our Dadian Gallery; sponsor exhibitions, lectures, performances, and concerts; work with faculty to design and coordinate courses in the arts; and provide consultation to religious and cultural organizations.
+The annual application deadline for our Artist-in-Residence program is May 15.